Finding a home - First time buyer

 Step 9: Completion and final inspection

-• Snagging Inspection: Before completion, carry out a “snagging” inspection to identify any defects or unfinished work that the developer needs to address.
+• Snagging inspection: Before completion, carry out a snagging survey, also known as a pre-completion inspection (PCI), to identify any defects or unfinished work that the developer needs to address.

 Step 10: Post completion support